drewloewe/Grading-System/grading-system.md

 ### Category 5: Protect your Work
 - Save your work in ways that do not make you depend 100% on the health of a particular drive or computer.
 In the 2020s, with abundant and redundant storage, drive failure is not really an acceptable excuse in most cases.
 - I will try to help you with technical problems to best of my ability, but you are responsible for submitting uncorrupted files.
-### Category 6: Avoid Distractions to Yourself and Others
+### Category 6: Don't Distract Yourself or Others
-- Don’t distract yourself during work time with smartphones, tablets, or computers used for non-work tasks.
-This admonition is even more important in online courses—to avoid distractions, you must exercise even more discipline in an online course than in a traditional course.
+- Don’t distract yourself or others during class time, especially when we are writing in class.
+Side conversations unrelated to our work are distracting.
 - Ordinarily, there is no reason to text or IM people during class, although you (and I) may need to text from time to time for various legitimate reasons, such as emergencies.
+- In online classes, you will have to exercise a lot of self-control because you will be doing most of your work on your own and not in a classroom setting.
+I use and recommend [the free Self Control app](https://selfcontrolapp.com/).
+There are probably others like it for Windows.

 ### Category 7: Dig Into the Work